keithalewis/math/bsmbs.md

 My reading of "the stream $c$" is the stream of stock dividends.
 Ross was in the equity world at the time and assumed a jump in stock price corresponded to a dividend payment.
 This is an untenable definition.
-Stocks "jump" by integral multiple of tick size and from market close to market open with no associated cash flow.
+Stocks "jump" between market close and market open with no associated cash flow.
 Fixed income instruments are defined by their coupon cash flows.

 Replacing $c$ with cash flows $(C_t)$ received at time $t$ associated